project-repo/cagebreak/README.md

 ### Verifying Source Code

-There are corresponding methods of verifying you obtained the correct code:
+There are corresponding methods of verifying that you obtained the correct code:

   * our git history includes signed tags for releases
   * release assets starting at release 1.2.1 contain a signature for the tarball